AlexXi19/ml-serving/README.md

 Building for rust & ml practice purposes (for now), hope I can finish this 😅

+## Focus

+The goal of this project is not to make a general ML model serving framework, there are plenty out there.
+Instead, there will be a focus on certain areas of serving, like model autoscaling and orchestration for example.

 ## Feature Goals

 - Fast ML Inference